mrtomsblogg/mrtomsblogg.github.io/_posts/2026-03-26-Bermuda_Triangle.md

 ![Mean_annual_cycle.pdf](/assets/Mean_annual_cycle.jpeg)

-This work will not be published but I have a .pdf file with more information about the analyses if you are interested or want explore this further.
+This work will not be published but I have a .pdf file with more information about the analyses if you are interested or want to explore this further.
 You can reach me at trossby@uri.edu.